 Cornwall on Film

-In the mid-20th century Polperro was used for several films, now mostly forgotten.
+In the mid-20th century Polperro was actually used for several films, now mostly forgotten.
 ‘Miranda’ was the tale of a mermaid, ‘The Great Behemoth’ an early monster movie and ‘Another Time, Another Place’, Sean Connery’s first film in which he had a starring role.

 Just down the coast, the historic port of Charlestown has become a haven for film crews.
 It often features in Poldark but has also been seen recently in Dr Who and Tim Burton’s ‘Alice in Wonderland’.
 Older viewers may also remember it being used in the Onedin Line?